tzmanish/ManishKushwaha_StockMarket/README.md

+# Sample project on Microservices architecture

-Microservices architecture using .Net API, EF core and Angular
+Tools used: .Net API, EF core and Angular